Sorafenib and Nivolumab in Treating Participants With Unresectable, Locally Advanced or Metastatic Liver Cancer

 - Able to understand and willingness to provide informed consent, and the willingness to comply with the requirements of the protocol.

 - Subjects must have signed and dated an Institutional Review Board (IRB)/Independent Ethics Committees (IEC) approved written informed consent form in accordance with regulatory and institutional guidelines and before the performance of any protocol related procedures that are not part of standard of care.

 You CAN'T join if...

-- Requirement for diuretics, paracentesis, or other medications or procedures to control ascites or hepatic encephalopathy within 6 months before enrollment
+- Requirement for paracentesis to control ascites within 6 months before enrollment.

-- Diuretics or medications such as lactulose used for other indications (e.g.edema, constipation) are allowed in both Part 1 and 2.
+- Medications such as lactulose used for other indications (e.g. constipation) are allowed in both Part 1 and 2.

 - Active coinfection with HBV plus hepatitis delta (D) virus (HDV) or HCV: